North Laine Brighton – Representing Brighton’s Evolution

 The area is known for its range of independent retailers, stocking everything from vintage clothing and furniture through to bonsai trees and speciality teas.
 With over 400 independent retailers packed into these streets, you can head here for a new outfit, tattoo and haircut before enjoying a night out in the city.

 Day and night the area is packed with people meeting with friends and loved ones to enjoy the buzzing streets that make up The North Laine.
+It is not to be confused with The Lanes; which is not called the South Laines, or South Lanes as Brighton people will get very offended over such matters.

 If you are looking for something a little stronger then there are many great pubs to visit including the extremely popular The Dorset that attracts the city’s student population or bistro and bar, Kooks another popular choice.